Amir-Rastkhadiv/fun-gym/README.md

   9) Project directory rules
   10) GitHub Repository/Pages conventions

   Choosing a name was one of the most challenging decisions I've ever made as a designer, developer, and website owner.
-I did a lot of     research, for example, looking for top brand names, like Facebook, Instagram, Twitter, Apple, Code Institue etc. I learned about domain     generators, and it's crucial to get a term to be appearing on search engine results.
+I did a lot of research, for example, looking for top brand names, Meta or Facebook, Instagram, Twitter, Apple, Code Institue, Virgin etc.

+  Thankfully, there are domain generators, and it's crucial to get a term appearing on search engine results.
 Also, I considered several other gym competitors before I decided on the current name.
-Lastly, I should consider my website users.
+Last but not least, I should think of my website users.
 Do they find it inspiring?
 And is it easy for them to pronounce?
 What comes to mind when they hear it?
-I thought this was an interesting question to ask developers, family members, etc.
+Quite an interesting question to ask developers, parents, etc.

+In conclusion, the website was named Fun Gym.

 -   ### User stories